bevyengine/bevy-website/content/learn/contribute/helping-out/opening-pull-requests.md

 With this label added, it's best practice to fork the original author's branch.
 This ensures that they still get credit for working on it and that the commit history is retained.
-When the new pull request is ready, it should reference the original PR in the description.
+When the new pull request is ready, it should reference the original PR in the description like this: `Adopted #number-original-pull-request`.
+Copy any other important content such as migration guides from the old description.
 Then, notify org members to close the original.

-* For example, you can reference the original PR by adding the following to your PR description: `Adopted #number-original-pull-request`

 ## Helping a PR get ready